metalevel-tech/mw-Typography/README.md

 * **Clear clipboard.** The extension uses an additional JavaScript in order to remove the `&shy;` signs from the text when you copy it.
 This JavaScript is borrowed from [wp-Typography](https://wordpress.org/plugins/wp-typography/).
 The current implementation of the [script](/modules) has a bug: When you copy text from `pre` tag, the new line characters are dismissed.
 The temporal solution is to copy the entire `pre` tag plus small portion of text from any surrounded tag `div`, `p`, etc.

+* **Name spaces limitation.
+Deprecated, since the main Hook is changed from [ParserAfterTidy](https://www.mediawiki.org/wiki/Manual:Hooks/ParserAfterTidy) to [OutputPageBeforeHTML](https://www.mediawiki.org/wiki/Manual:Hooks/OutputPageBeforeHTML)!**

-* **Name spaces limitation.** There is an array that defines the numerical values of the name spaces on which the extension should operate.
+  <s>There is an array that defines the numerical values of the name spaces on which the extension should operate.
 You can setup the desired values within your `LocalSettings.php`.
 The default values are:

   ````php
   $wgTypography['AllowedNameSpaces'] = array('0', '1', '2', '3', '4', '5', '6', '7', '10', '11', '12', '13', '14', '15');
   ````

-  Please do not add MediaWiki's `Special:` pages (NS 8 and 9) to this array, because their processing time is too slow.
+  Please do not add MediaWiki's `Special:` pages (NS 8 and 9) to this array, because their processing time is too slow.</s>

 * **Compound words additional support.** Via the configuration array `$wgTypography['ColonWords']` you can provide a list of  'compound words' (for example that contain `:`, like as `Категория:Файлове`, `Category:Files`) in order to divide them in two parts (by adding a space `:_`).
 In this way the two parts will be processed properly and will be hyphenated.
 There is an identical option within the settings of the repository PHP-Typography, but it will add two surrounding spaces to the colon sign `_:_`.
 By default the current option is disabled.
 In order to enable it, add a line as the follow in your `LocalSettings.php` file: